Animals That Are Active At Dawn And Dusk

 3. Use Appropriate Equipment:

 Binoculars are essential for observing crepuscular animals, as they allow you to see them from a distance without getting too close.
-A camera with a good zoom lens can also be useful for capturing photos or videos.
+And a camera with a good zoom lens can also be useful for capturing photos or videos.
 A field guide can help you identify different species and learn about their behavior.
 Consider bringing a notebook and pen to record your observations, such as the time, location, and behavior of the animals you see.

 4. Learn About Local Species: